michaellopezii/2025_ICMHI_Google_Trends_Network_Data/README.md

 It was the first part of the undergraduate thesis of Michael T. Lopez II and Cheska Elise Hung from the Ateneo de Manila University, Philippines.
 Our supervisor for this work is Dr. Maria Regina Justina E. Estuar, PhD.

 This paper's goal is to determine the online health-seeking behavior of those residing in Metro Manila (National Capital Region) on how they utilized Google for searching terms related to the COVID-19 pandemic.
 However, instead of investigating each term individually, we converted them into a network graph using correlation and adjacency matrices.
+The consequence of such conversion is to determine the *relationship* on how strongly correlated the search terms are.

 ## Requirements